 Over the years, science, medicine and social services have frequently worked together to provide infertility options for parents who hope to raise children but have been unable to conceive or bear a child.
-Before the 1970s, though, those options were limited, especially for parents who preferred to raise a child that shared their genetic heritage.
+Before the 1970s, though, fertility alternatives were limited, especially for parents who preferred to raise a child that shared their genetic heritage.
 And then, in 1978, Louise Joy Brown was born in a small village in the UK and all that changed.

 Nearly anyone who has studied infertility options will recognize the name.
 Baby Louise was the product of the world’s first in vitro fertilization – a process by which a donor egg – often from the intended mother – is fertilized outside the human body then inserted into the mother’s womb to implant and grow.
 The IVF process, which was hugely controversial when the news first emerged, has now become a standard treatment for infertility.
 In fact, there are an estimated 4 million people in the world who were born through IVF procedures of one type or another.